-Nan Lian Garden is a short walk from Hong Kong's Diamond Hill MTR stop and gets you away from the hustle and bustle of busy, noisy Kowloon.
-This tiny space of beauty, harmony and seclusion boasts of the perfectly laid out Chinese garden.
+Nan Lian Garden quickly whisks you away from the hustle and bustle of busy, noisy Kowloon.
+A short walk from Hong Kong’s Diamond Hill MTR stop, this tiny space of beauty, harmony and seclusion boasts of the perfectly laid out Chinese garden.

 Tranquil Nan Lian Garden is a public park built in the Tang dynasty style.
 It features a lavishly landscaped area of over 3 hectares with water features, pagodas and bridges.
 When combined with the normal garden decor, this offers a welcoming opportunity that’s unusual for photography.

 Chi Lin Nunnery

 Since Chi Lin Nunnery is adjacent to Nan Lian Garden, it is worth spending time walking through this site as well.
 Like Nan Lian Garden, Chi Lin Nunnery is serene, peaceful and stunning loaded with bonsai, bougainvillea and of course a large pond.

 The Chi-Lin Nunnery is one of the “must visit” Buddhist attractions of Hong Kong.
 Originally built in the 1930’s, also in the Tang dynasty style, it was rebuilt in 1998.
 An interesting fact is this is built with no nails and all wood.